joshtenorio/joshtenorio/README.md

 Nowadays I'm:
 - 🔭 working on [glassyPDM](https://github.com/joshtenorio/glassypdm-client), a GrabCAD Workbench replacement
-- 🌱 learning Rust, UI/UX, and vehicle dynamics
+- 🌱 learning Rust and UI/UX
 - 😄 anticipating graduation in May 2024!
 <!--
 **joshtenorio/joshtenorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.